What do you look for in a keyboard? Should it have mechanical switches? RGB lighting? How about great media controls?

 What we thought of the Das Keyboard Prime 13:

-Das Keyboard might not a name you’re too familiar with, but it should be on any prospective keyboard buyer’s radar as it produces some fantastic keyboards that ditch a lot of the unnecessary and “gamer” features which have become all too commonplace on modern day mechanical keyboards.
+Das Keyboard might not be a name you’re too familiar with, but it should be on any prospective keyboard buyer’s radar as it produces some fantastic keyboards that ditch a lot of the unnecessary and “gamer” features which have become all too commonplace on modern-day mechanical keyboards.
 It comes equipped with Cherry MX Brown switches — one of our personal favorites — fantastic keycaps, simple but functional backlighting, and a USB passthru port.
 It doesn’t have RGB, or macro switches, or complicated software.
 It’s a pure, clean keyboard with a great feature set at a decent price.

 Designed with a minimalist look and feel, you may feel like the Prime 13 is a little too uniform.
 A little too understated.
 But that could be just what you’re looking for if you don’t feel the need to pay through the nose for RGB lighting or extraneous plastic.

 That doesn’t mean it lacks in features though.
 We love the Prime 13’s simple, white backlighting — especially the sidemounted media key indicators and its crisp, clean lines help it fit in well in a home or work office environment.
 There’s nothing to stop you gaming on it in the off hours either, as you’ll find few switches are as beloved as the tactile MX Brown switches it sports.
 They’re fast and quiet, so you won’t annoy your house or workmates either.

 Why you should buy it: The Razer first-party switches are some of the fastest in the world, helping take your game to a new level.